BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 # Introduction
 PiGx SARS-CoV-2 is a pipeline for analysing data from sequenced wastewater samples and identifying given variants-of-concern of SARS-CoV-2.
 Currently wastewater samples are used, which are enriched for SARS-CoV-2.
 The pipeline can be used for continuous sampling.
 The output of the PiGx SARS-CoV-2 pipeline is summarized in a report which provides an intuitive visual overview about the development of variant abundance over time and location.
-Additionally there will be more detailed reports per sample, which cover the quality control of the samples, the detected variants and a taxonomic classification of all reads which are not aligned to SARS-CoV-2.
+Additionally there will be more detailed reports per sample, which cover the quality control of the samples, the detected variants and a taxonomic classification of all unaligned reads.
 This version of the pipeline was designed to work with target sequencing (PCR-based) and tested with data generated using the [ARTIC nCoV-2019 primers](https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V30).

 ## Workflow